Numbing Char-siuIsh Eggplants

 🌟 Make sesame paste: If going for the nut-free version then, using a food processor grind the toasted sesame seeds until they release oil and start forming into a coarse paste (about 5-6 mins in short bursts to avoid over heating).
 Then stir in honey and butter and run the processor for 1-2 mins until a smooth spreadable paste is achieved.
 Keep it refrigerated until 15 mins before spreading and assembling the loaf.

-🌟 Make the dough: In the bowl of a stand mixer, combine all dough ingredients except butter & using dough hook attachment, knead on medium speed for 7-8 mins.
-Now gradually add butter bit by bit while the mixer is running.
-Continue kneading for about 15 mins until it’s turned into a smooth ball of dough.
-Divide equally into 2 portions (by weight), add several drops (adjust the quantity based on your brand) of red gel color to one and green to other.
+Now, divide the dough equally into 2 portions (by weight), add several drops (adjust the quantity based on your brand) of red gel color to one and green to other.
 Knead the colors into each piece of dough until fully incorporated.
-Adjust the quantity of colors based on your desired shade of red & green.
-Transfer each dough into separate bowls, cover & let them rise until roughly doubled in size (about 75-90 mins)
+Adjust the quantity of colors based on your desired shade of red and green.
+Transfer each dough into separate bowls, cover and let them rise until roughly doubled in size (about 75-90 mins).

-🌟 Shaping: Divide each risen dough into 2 equal portions (2 red & 2 green).
-Roll each into balls, cover & let it rest for 10 mins.
+🌟 Shaping: Divide each risen dough into 2 equal portions (2 red and 2 green).
+Roll each into balls, cover and let it rest for 10 mins.
 On a lightly oiled surface, roll out one red ball into a 25cm circle.
 Transfer it onto a parchment lined baking sheet.
-Transfer 40g sesame crunch butter or the sesame paste (from Step 1) & using an offset spatula evenly spread filling leaving at least 0.5cm border.
+Transfer 40g sesame crunch butter or the sesame paste (from Step 1) and evenly spread filling leaving at least 0.5cm border.
 Now roll out the second red ball into same size & place it on top of filling covered disc.
-Repeat the layering process with filling & green dough discs - leaving the top green disc bare (*note: 40g filling in each layer)
+Repeat the layering process with filling and green dough discs - leaving the top green disc bare (*note: 40g filling in each layer)

-🌟Shaping contd.: Place a 7.5cm circular guide (I use a cookie cutter) in the center & using a sharp knife or pizza cutter cut 16 equal strips through all layers.
-Pick up 2 adjacent strips & twist them away from each other 3 times then pinch the ends to form a pointy end.
+🌟Shaping contd.: Place a 7.5cm circular guide (I use a cookie cutter) in the center and using a sharp knife or pizza cutter cut 16 equal strips through all layers.
+Pick up 2 adjacent strips and twist them away from each other 3 times then pinch the ends to form a pointy end.
 Repeat this for remaining strips so that you have an 8-point Star.
-Cover & let it rise until puffy, about 35-40 mins.
+Cover and let it rise until puffy, about 35-40 mins.

 🌟 Finishing: Transfer the loaf to a cooling rack & let it cool for few mins before brushing it with the citrus glaze.
 Let the glaze set for 15 mins before tearing and sharing!
 Highly recommend some good Oolong Tea to go with it